-There are several message types.
-The different message types are defined by how they are experienced by the user.
+There are several message types, each defined by how they are experienced by the user.
 Some message types support Automation of delivery or display based on triggers.
 See the descriptions and additional information in Message and Workflow Types.

 - Push notification